Contents hide

 Structure: wish + object (noun/pronoun) + to be + past participle (in passive voice)

-Past Participle with Objective:
+Past participle with objective:

 In this construction, wish is followed by an object (noun or pronoun) in the objective case and the past participle of the verb.
 This form is used to express regrets about a past action or state that cannot be changed.